 deeserve have designed and installed over 10 different networks across Trent Bridge to enable the smooth running of various functions.
 So things like the tills around the ground, the ticketing systems (remember our delayed ticket scan scenario above) and the WiFi network.
 You may be familiar with the teenage angst which can ensue if WiFi is down – for a full stadium on an international match day – you can multiply that angst many times over if the WiFi doesn’t work.

-Security Consultancy by deeserve
+Network Support by deeserve

 For maximum security we’ve also built in multiple firewalls to ensure the system has optimum uptime and maximum performance.